-Operations Management (3)
+Management 730 Operations Management (3)

-Management of Innovation and Technology (3)
+Management 740 Management of Innovation and Technology (3)

 Agribusiness/Business Elective (3) - Any 700 level or higher course in agribusiness, marketing, or management approved by the M.S.A.O.M.
 Graduate Supervisory Committee.
-Only one Agribusiness/Business/Business/Business/Business/Business/Business/Business requirement.
+Only one Agribusiness/Business Elective course (3 hours) may be applied toward the M.S.A.O.M.
+Agribusiness/Business requirement.

-\Consult the graduate coordinator of the College of Business and Public Affairs regarding applicable prerequisites.
+Consult the graduate coordinator of the College of Business and Public Affairs regarding applicable prerequisites.